 Selling real estate is all about getting visual.
 Prospective buyers want to tour a house before purchasing, so they can see how everything looks both inside and outside.
 Real estate videos can be their eyes and ears for anything from virtual tours of a house to neighborhood guides.

-Guidelines for using video marketing
+Guidelines for using video marketing in real estate

 Making videos doesn't require complex skills, thanks to the abundance of smartphone apps designed to streamline shooting and editing.
 Uploading those videos to a YouTube channel, Facebook page or another social media platform is equally simple.

-A high-quality video can be a huge asset for turning a listing into a sale.
+A high-quality video can be a huge asset for turning a real estate listing into a sale.
 It lets your prospective buyers feel like they're actually there on the property, taking a tour inside the house.
 They can tour each room and get a sense of features, space and other design elements.

 Here are a few guidelines to consider while crafting a real estate video.

 Everyone loves a good story, especially if it relates to them or their life experiences.
 Making a hard sell in a video won't go over well.
 The important thing is to craft a story.
 To do that, you need to identify your target audience, then figure out what feelings and thoughts you want to evoke in them.

 Are you selling starter homes for first-time buyers?
 Is your prospective buyer looking for a fixer-upper they can make their own?
 Does your target customer want to upgrade their lifestyle with a luxurious home?
 Understanding your audience will help you brainstorm the right visuals and script to evoke the desired reaction.

 Make the house feel special

 Most people who buy a house aren't making a temporary purchase.
 They want to put down roots and have this place feel like home.
 Making it feel like a home should be your focus.